jameshughes89/cs101/source/class17.rst

-Class #17 -- Recursion and More Sorting
+Topic #17 -- Recursion and More Sorting
 =======================================

 .. image:: ../img/hands.jpg